-The average costs per square foot will always fluctuate with certain factors.
+The average tenant improvement costs per square foot will always fluctuate with certain factors.
 They affect your total investment because your project can never begin without considering these areas.
 You need a good vantage point to optimize the square footage and distribute the costs efficiently.
 Some of the factors that drive your building’s per square foot costs – and potential – include:

 - your tenant needs for commercial specialties – like restaurants and schools

 - the age and condition of the building – the generational differences, renovation size, etc.

 - the material and labor costs – based on regions